saloniamatteo/smclib/README.md

 Salonia Matteo's C Library (or `SMCLib`) is a C Library written by Salonia Matteo.

-I have included example implementations using each individual library.
+I have included at least one example implementation for each individual library.
-To see a list of examples, open the `examples` folder.
+To see a list of examples, open the [`examples`](https://github.com/saloniamatteo/smclib/tree/master/examples) folder.

 All of the function headers (and examples) use `_POSIX_C_SOURCE` `200809L`.